 In July 2010, the Australian federal government announced its intention to introduce a new MRRT applicable to the mining of iron ore and coal.
 The MRRT is proposed to apply from July 1, 2012 to existing and future projects at an effective tax rate of 22.5 percent.
 In December 2010, the Australian government's taskforce that was charged with recommending design principles for the new taxes delivered its recommendations on the MRRT to the Australian government.
 The recommendations paper provided detail about key features of the MRRT and includes industry and public input that assisted in final development of the framework.
-The government's exposure draft legislation is expected to be released to the public for comment by June 2011, with proposed introduction of legislation will occur in early 2012.
+The government's exposure draft legislation is expected to be released to the public for comment by June 2011, with proposed introduction of legislation into Parliament during the latter half of 2011.
+The Australian government anticipates that passage of legislation will occur in early 2012.
 If implemented as proposed, the MRRT may have a significant negative impact on our financial statements.
 The impacts of the MRRT will be recorded in the financial period during which the legislation is enacted.